-One of the advantages of Tumbler is that the scheduler is abstracted, there 945 are two options implemented: a background scheduler using a first-in-first-out 946 (FIFO) queue and a foreground one using a last-in-first-out (LIFO) queue.
-Tum-947 bler has been used successfully in several environments including XFCE, Maemo 948 and MeeGo.
+One of the advantages of Tumbler is that the scheduler is abstracted, there are two options implemented: a background scheduler using a first-in-first-out (FIFO) queue and a foreground one using a last-in-first-out (LIFO) queue.
+Tumbler has been used successfully in several environments including XFCE, Maemo and MeeGo.
 GNOME uses GnomeThumbnail API to generate thumbnails.
-EFL 949 is using ethumb.
-Although there are not many differences between the differ-950 ent Thumbnailing services, Tumbler is one of the most advanced since it is a 951 real service and not a library, and it provides scheduling features.
-Additionally, 952 Tumbler comes packaged for popular distributions like Ubuntu and Fedora, and 953 it has the extra advantage of being already integrated with Tracker, as we saw 954 in previous section.
-955
+EFL is using ethumb.
+Although there are not many differences between the different Thumbnailing services, Tumbler is one of the most advanced since it is a real service and not a library, and it provides scheduling features.
+Additionally, Tumbler comes packaged for popular distributions like Ubuntu and Fedora, and it has the extra advantage of being already integrated with Tracker, as we saw in previous section.

 Tumbler can be extended to support new thumbnails types as needed with plugins.
-There are already existing plugins for GStreamer, JPEG, font, a large collection of image formats (GDK pixbuf), PDFs (libpoppler), etc.
+There are already existing plugins for GStreamer, JPEG, font, a large collection of image formats (GDK pixbuf), PDFs (libpoppler), etc. See Table 4: Formats supported by Tumbler thumbnailer plugins for a list of content types Tumbler supports, but keep in mind in case a specific format is not supported it could be added via its plugin API.